AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-channels.md

 ## Add a user to a thread

-Adds users to the specified thread.
+Adds a user to the specified thread.

 ### HTTP request